University of Minnesota FAQ

 Please use the contact section in the governing policy.

-2. If an eligible employee provides FMLA medical documentation after three days of medical leave absence, must the individual also notify the University's disability vendor if the medical leave extends beyond two weeks?
+8. If an Eligible Employee provides FMLA medical documentation after three days of medical leave absence, must the individual also notify the University's disability vendor if the medical leave extends beyond two weeks?

-4. If an employee has, for example, scheduled surgery at a particular time, can the individual contact the disability vendor to certify the leave in advance of the scheduled date?
+9. If an employee has a scheduled surgery at a particular time, can the individual contact the disability vendor to certify the leave in advance of the scheduled date?

-Yes, the employee is able to call the disability vendor to provide them with the appropriate documentation to obtain medical certification in advance of the procedure.
+Yes, the employee is able to contact the disability vendor to provide them with the appropriate documentation to obtain medical certification in advance of the procedure.

 Yes, a family member or other person with knowledge of the employee's medical condition and doctors' contact information can call the disability vendor on behalf of the employee.